Learn more about our Advertising Disclosure

 • Columbus is considered to be less safe than Cheyenne with a score of 50.35 vs Cheyenne’s 80.15.

-• Air quality in Columbus is good, and in Cheyenne it's good.
+• Air quality in Columbus is Good, and in Cheyenne it’s Good.

-• Elevator reservation: If your building has an elevator, itโ€™s a good idea to secure a reservation before your moving day.
+• Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

-• State licensing: Although a local license is not required in Ohio, make sure the moving company youโ€™ll be hiring is registered with U.S. Department of Transportation (USDOT).
-To verify if youโ€™re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
+• State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
+To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
 Before booking, ensure the moving company is officially licensed to handle your move.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 • Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.